SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 The process of developing a new habit involves creating a cycle of **cue, craving, response and reward**.
 Initially, there is a cue or trigger that awakens the desire to perform the action.
 During the initial stage, the desire will be driven by willpower, which will later be replaced by a desire for the reward.
 After this, the response is triggered, which is the reaction to perform the task.
 Lastly, but no less important, the reward is provided.
 Completing the task requires giving ourselves a reward; it is important so that we do not associate work with something fruitless.

 The trigger or cue should be clear and appealing, it should be as comfortable as possible, otherwise, we will avoid it.
-If we have to form a habit of studying, place the book where you can see it or put that thesis in the middle of your computer desk to quickly attract your attention.
+If we have to form a habit of studying, place the book where we can see it or put that thesis in the middle of our computer desk to quickly attract our attention.
 It's not just a memory cue but a signal to get to work.
 There is a 20-second rule that says: if it takes more than 20 seconds to complete, we will try to avoid it by making it counterproductive.

 The idea of generating a cue comes from Ivan Pavlov's classical conditioning, where a stimulus like sitting down becomes a trigger that, after being conditioned, we associate with a reward.
 An alarm sound can mean that we are going to receive something we seek; over time, we will see the alarm as a signal of compensation.
 Positive rewards will play a key role in habit formation.
 On the other hand, Edward Thorndike's law of effect demonstrates that our behavior can be modified according to its consequences.
 If the consequences are positive, and we are rewarded with positive reinforcement for what we have done, it is more likely to be repeated.
 In contrast, if they are not rewarded, it will not be repeated.
 For this reason, the reward is very important.
 Forming a habit consists of making the task *visible and attractive* because unconsciously, we seek it to be immediately rewarded.